 The upside-down thumb screw provides back support while the other screw tightens the grip by turning right.
-For more help, refer to the video on loading the phone (included in the Sensor Fusion Box zip file).
+For more details, see video on how to attach the phone.

 - Use a zip tie to hold the phone USB cord to the fixture plate and lead it outside the box through the exit hole.
 Plug the other end of the cord to the host running the test.